ozfortress/ozfortress_docs/docs/rules/global.md

 ### 2.3.
 Out of Region Play & Ping Eligibility
 ##### Criteria
+Whether you are intending to join a roster, or play in place of an unavailable player as a mercenary, you must meet the criteria below.

 - Be within 150-210 ping in-game.
 - Be in good standing with the league in your region.